anieuwland/blackbody/README.md

 ## Compile for Linux

 Either use GNOME Builder (easier) or do it manually.
-Using Builder it is a question of pressing the compile&run button.
-Doing it manually involves `cargo build --release`, copying the compile gresource to the same directory as the binary, and then `cargo run --release`.
+Using Builder it is a matter of pressing the compile&run button.
+Doing it manually involves `cargo build --release`, copying the compiled gresource to the same directory as the binary, and then `cargo run --release`.

 ## Compile for Windows